Allen Parish, Louisiana: 2000 census

 There were 8,102 households, out of which 36.90% had children under the age of 18 living with them, 54.00% were married couples living together, 15.20% had a female householder with no husband present, and 26.80% were non-families.
 24.30% of all households were made up of individuals, and 11.10% had someone living alone who was 65 years of age or older.
 The average household size was 2.62 and the average family size was 3.12.

 In the parish the population was spread out, with 24.60% under the age of 18, 9.30% from 18 to 24, 33.40% from 25 to 44, 20.80% from 45 to 64, and 11.80% who were 65 years of age or older.
 The median age was 35 years.
 For every 100 females there were 126.40 males.
 For every 100 females age 18 and over, there were 133.50 males.

 The median income for a household in the parish was $27,777, and the median income for a family was $33,920.
 Males had a median income of $32,371 versus $17,154 for females.
 The per capita income for the parish was $13,101.
 About 17.90% of families and 19.90% of the population were below the poverty line, including 22.60% of those under age 18 and 21.50% of those age 65 or over.

 The most populated city as of the 2000 census was Oakdale, LA.

+Economy

+Allen Parish had 303 employer establishments in 2021, with a total employment of 3,513.
+Allen Parish's gross domestic product in 2022 was $898,617.

+Lumber production is a strong industry in the parish, particularly in the area of Oakdale.

+The Coushatta Casino Resort, owned and operated by the Coushatta Tribe of Louisiana, is located in Kinder and employs about 2,600 people.

+According to the Kinder Chamber of Commerce, "the gaming and hospitality industries, along with a plywood manufacturing facility, three prison facilities and a natural gas relay facility are the major private sector employers in the parish."
+The primary crops are rice and soybeans.

+Arts and culture

+The Coushatta Tribe of Louisiana's territory is bounded within Allen and Jefferson Davis parishes, and the tribe maintains traditional creative expressions such as music, dance, and fiber arts.
+An annual powwow celebrating these arts takes place at the Coushatta Casino Resort near Kinder.

+Allen Parish is the origin of several notable musicians: blues singer Roy Brown, and zydeco musicians Preston Frank and his son Keith Frank.

+The Allen Parish Tourism Commission operates the Allen Parish Cultural Center near Kinder.

+On September 27, 2008, the Allen Parish Tourist Commission opened Leatherwood Museum in Oakdale in a two-story house which served during the early 20th century as a hospital where women waited on the second-floor balcony to deliver their babies.
+The museum focuses on the history of agriculture and timber.